radRoy/cloud/README.md

         raise ValueError((
     ValueError: requested an output size of torch.Size([5, 12, 31]), but valid sizes range from [3, 11, 29] to [4, 12, 30] (for an input of torch.Size([2, 6, 15]))
 ```
+The problem turned out to be the patch and stride shape, not the input data format.
+The input data format, here, is valid and works for 3D U-Net

 **now with 1 input channel and 1 output channel instead of 3 and 1 or 3 and 3 respectively:**